MENU

 Note: if your team submits more than one “version” of the same idea, we reserve the right to choose which one we will evaluate.
 And remember – your ability to stay organized will say something about how viable your project is, so please attend to your idea submission with the care it deserves!

 Has everyone registered?
-This is a good time to double check that everyone on your project team has registered individually and agreed to the terms of Confidentiality and Conditions of Participation.
-You can submit your idea before everyone registers, but everyone on your team must be registered by Friday, November 25, 2022 in order to be eligible to participate.
+This is a good time to double check that everyone on your project team has registered individually using the registration form.
+You can submit your idea before everyone registers, but everyone on your team must be registered by Friday, November 24, 2023 in order to be eligible to participate.

 Once the Step 2 deadline has passed, all idea submissions will be reviewed by an internal team of jurors.
-Those teams whose project ideas represent the most promise and the best spirit of this competition will be contacted in mid-December and invited to submit a detailed proposal (next step).
+If your idea is among the most promising and in the best spirit of this competition, you will be contacted in mid-December and invited to submit a detailed proposal (Step 3).

 Now it’s time to get into the details.
 Teams will be notified of their results by early-to-mid-December.
-Successful teams will be invited to submit 3-page detailed proposals, and will be provided with specific requirements at that time.
+Successful teams will be invited to submit a 3-page detailed proposal.
+Specific requirements for the detailed proposal will be provided in the invitation.

-Detailed proposals will are due by midnight, Pacific Time, Friday, January 20, 2023.
-If your team is invited to submit a detailed proposal, you will have about 5-6 weeks to prepare it before the January 20, 2023 deadline.
+Detailed proposals are due by midnight, Pacific Time, Monday, January 22, 2024.
+That will give your team about 5-6 weeks to prepare it.

 Detailed proposals should convey your ideas clearly and demonstrate that your plans and ideas have been thought through well.
-Above all, your detailed proposal must reflect the intention and spirit of this competition and should clearly demonstrate evidence that you have initiated a collaborative relationship with a partner in the community (hint: reach out to prospective partners early).
-You will also be asked to detail how you will follow any current or upcoming provincial health guidelines in your project.
+Above all, your detailed proposal must reflect the intention and spirit of this competition and should clearly demonstrate that you have initiated a collaborative relationship with a partner in the community (hint: reach out to prospective partners early).

 You may want to start preparing this material with your team well before your initial idea submission is evaluated.
 Consider the evaluation criteria for project selection, consider past finalists, and think about the kinds of things you’ll need (and what you'll need to know) to both implement your project and evaluate its impact.

-Finalists will be invited to select a time to present their project to a panel of judges in early-to-mid-February, 2023.
-This panel may include SFU faculty, SFU students, competition sponsors and community partners.
+Teams that advance to Step 4 are considered “finalist” teams.
+Finalists will be invited to select a time to present their project to a panel of judges in mid-to-late February 2024.
+This panel may include SFU faculty, SFU students, competition sponsors, or community partners.
 Winners will be determined after all teams have presented.

 Winners will be determined as quickly as possible after all teams have presented, and all teams will be notified about their result.

-Whether you win an award or not, every SFU student on your team will qualify for credit on the SFU Co-Curricular Record.
+Whether you win an award or not, every SFU student on a finalist team will qualify for credit on the SFU Co-Curricular Record.
 Taking an idea from dream to presentation takes a lot of work, and you deserve recognition for it.

 And remember, whether you win funding or not, you will have made connections with community partners and others who could help you develop your ideas even further.